Canon 1Ds Mark III vs Nikon D3300

 - More modern: Reflects 6 years and 4 months of technical progress since the 1Ds Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3300 comes out slightly ahead of the 1Ds Mark III (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3300 comes out slightly ahead of the 1Ds Mark III (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|